 At this point, Charles works on marketing strategy and execution on a high level.
 But in the future, he would like to help individual members of the client’s marketing team become more productive.
 His previous employer grew steadily from $15 to $120 million in revenue after implementing one KPI per employee across the company.

 If he can help each member of the client’s marketing team become more focused, they should see a jump in revenue.
-He will use Databox’s Goals to assign SMART goals to individual marketers and track progress for individual KPIs on a daily basis.
+He will use Databox’s Goals to assign SMART goals to individual marketers and track progress for individual KPIs on a daily basis using a marketing dashboard.